Optimal Strategies for Optical Quantum Memories Using Long-Lived Noble-Gas Spins: Introduction

 Optical quantum memories enable the storage and retrieval of non-classical photonic signals.
 High performance memories are vital for various quantum-optics applications, including quantum communication, entanglement distribution, and universal quantum computation \cite{Tittel-review-nature-photonics,oPTICAL-QUANTUM-COMPUTING-SCIENCE,Heshami-2016,Gisin-repeaters,Polzik-RMP-2010}.
-The memory storage duration is ultimately limited by the coherence time of the material state utilized by the memory \cite{Novikova-review}.
-Nuclear spins of rare isotopes of noble gases are enclosed by complete electronic shells and are thus well isolated from the environment.
-These spins feature hours-long lifetimes even when kept above room temperature \cite{Gemmel-60-hours-coherence-time-He-2010,Walker-RMP-2017}.
-While not directly interacting with photons, these spins can be accessed via collisions with other, optically-accessible, atoms.
-A singular and challenging proposal from 2005, to utilize noble-gas spins for storage of squeezed-vacuum light, employs strong exchange collisions with meta-stable helium population sustained by electric discharge \cite{Sinatra-HE3-memory-2005}.
+The memory storage duration is ultimately limited by the coherence time of the material state utilized by the memory.

-Recently a new mechanism for coherent coupling to noble-gas spins was identified, relying on weak spin-exchange collisions with alkali-metal atoms \cite{Firstenberg-Weak-collisions}.
-These collisions constructively accumulate to couple the collective quantum states of the noble-gas and alkali spins.
-The coupling is controllable and efficient at readily available experimental conditions.
-It enables the reversible transfer of quantum spin excitations, such as squeezed states, to and from the noble-gas spins \cite{Firstenberg-QND}.

-In this Letter, we propose to use the spin-exchange interface for realizing a quantum memory, employing the alkali spins either as stepping-stones in a sequential process or as mediators in a single adiabatic process.
-By analyzing the dynamics in terms of collective canonical operators, we derive optimal control strategies for efficient mapping of the quantum state of an incoming light pulse onto the long-lived spin state of the noble gas.
-The schemes we identify, which circumvent the loss due to the shorter-lived alkali spins, are applicable to any physical four-level system with similar constrains.
-Finally, we present feasible experimental conditions for a quantum memory with helium-3.